Skip to main content

 Despite the challenges, companies are in full agreement on the benefits of alignment.
 93% of companies say a fully aligned sales and marketing team is crucial to a successful ABM strategy (Terminus, 2021).

-How ABM Drives Lead Generation
+ABM Improves B2B Lead Generation

 While traditional demand gen campaigns focus on generating qualified leads, ABM practitioners focus on revenue and business outcomes.
 Still, ABM effectively drives leads, boosts pipeline conversion rates, and gets buyers to engage earlier.